Psalm 9

 Psalm 9:17 & 18

-The wicked return to the grave, all the nations that forget God.
-But the needy will not always be forgotten, nor the hope of the afflicted ever perish.
+The wicked will return to Sh’ol, all the nations that forget God.
+For the poor will not always be forgotten or the hope of the needy perish forever.

 Just as we saw with David's enemies, those that turn their back on God are digging a pit (grave) for themselves.
 They turn their back by trusting in their own hands and their own wisdom and see no need for God to act on their behalf.
 But, those who are in need and humble look to God for everything and so they trust in Him and God is faithful.